 - Senior Chapel: Designed specifically for seniors in their final year of college, these chapel gatherings allow students to celebrate their impending graduation and focus on their continued spiritual development after college.

-Regardless of which chapel experiences students choose to participate in, the Office of Corporate Worship designs each service to encourage them to grow spiritually through biblical, challenging, and diverse experiences.
+Regardless of which chapel experiences students choose to participate in, the Office of Spiritual Life designs each service to encourage them to grow spiritually through biblical, challenging, and diverse experiences.

 “We desire that students engage in corporate worship together with an open-heart, open-mind posture of worship and a desire to be transformed into the likeness of Christ,” Canales added.
 “If that is the approach, students can find ways to be shaped through any speaker, chapel band, or theme that may be covered in any particular chapel.”

 Interested to see what attending chapel at Azusa Pacific University is like firsthand?
 Explore the archive of past chapel services.